 But after her daughter got measles at age 3, Uliana realized vaccines afforded the only protection.
 "I am vaccinating both of them for the first time today.”

 Bohdan Pauk (above) comforts his brother Liubomyr as he gets his MMR vaccination in the nurse's office of a school in Ukraine's Lviv region.
-The boys are six and ten years old, but they only received their first vaccines in February.
+The boys are 6 and 10 years old, but they only received their first vaccines in February.
 Their mother, Oksana, admits that she had been opposed to vaccination, but was persuaded otherwise by doctors.
 There are 50,000 unvaccinated children in Lviv, which saw approximately 11,000 measles cases in 2018.

 Vaccinators aren't the only ones who must be willing to travel to immunize every child.
 Families go to great lengths, too, for the chance to protect their children from deadly diseases.
 These dugout canoes belong to parents who traveled to have their children vaccinated against polio at a mobile health clinic in Papua New Guinea.
-In the last year, 26 children contracted polio after 18 years without any cases.
+In 2018, 26 children contracted polio after 18 years without any cases.
 The Centers for Disease Control and Prevention (CDC) reports that a drop-off in vaccination rates is the main reason for polio's reemergence.
 Polio is so infectious it can quickly spread from child to child — even from country to country.
 But UNICEF acted swiftly, and families are doing their part.
 A country-wide vaccination campaign has been launched in the hopes of making Papua New Guinea once again polio-free.

 In 2013, after her daughter Maryam fell ill with polio, Aisha Umar (above) began volunteering during critical vaccination drives in Kano State, Nigeria.
 For her, helping to protect Nigeria's children from polio is very personal: “I will be so happy when Nigeria is polio-free," says Aisha, who hopes to spare other parents and children the anguish her family has suffered.
 What's more, national immunization campaigns include other lifesaving interventions, such as vitamin A supplements and nutrition screenings, that can make a huge difference in a child's overall health and well being.
 Equally important are the healthy habits children learn from those immunization sessions and the message they receive: Your life and your health matter.